 Other forms of sexual misconduct, such as invasion of privacy of a sexual nature and trying to commit, or helping another person commit, sexual misconduct

 Dating violence, intimate partner violence, domestic violence, and other forms of power-based personal violence

 Faculty are responsible employees under Title IX.
 This designation means the following:

-- When reporting to the EAD, be prepared to share all relevant details including facts, names, dates, times and location.
+- When reporting to the Title IX & Student Discrimination Office, be prepared to share all relevant details including facts, names, dates, times and location.
 You may be asked some additional questions.
 You should answer them to the best of your ability.

 - the Psychological & Counseling Center (PCC),

 - clergy or pastoral counselor, acting in that capacity,